amazon-science/dlwp-benchmark/src/dlwpbench/README.md

 Model training can be invoked via the training script, e.g., calling
 ```
-python scripts/train.py model=unet model.name=unet_example data=example training.epochs=10 device=cuda:0 data=example model.constant_channels=0 model.prescribed_channels=0 model.prognostic_channels=1
+python scripts/train.py model=unet model.type=UNetHPX model.name=unet_hpx_example data=example training.epochs=10 device=cuda:0 data=example model.constant_channels=0 model.prescribed_channels=0 model.prognostic_channels=1
 ```
-to train an exemplary U-Net on `2m_temperature` in the HEALPix projection.
+to train an exemplary U-Net on `2m_temperature` on the HEALPix projection.

 > [!Note]
 > Running the command above will require the `2m_temperature` variable converted to `zarr` and projected to HEALPix, as descrobed in the Data section.
+Also, make sure to follow the naming convention of the data directory tree above, i.e., remove `5.625deg` from the `2m_temperature_5.625deg` directory name.

 > [!Note]
 > GraphCast requires a pre-generated `icosahedral.json` file, which specifies the mesh on which the model operates.
 These files can be generated using the [icospheres.py](models/graphcast/utils/icospheres.py) script for arbitrary mesh resolutions (number of hierarchical levels) and must be linked in GraphCast's [config.yaml](configs/model/graphcast.yaml) file.
 Originally GraphCast uses six levels, but here it must be reduced to three due to the smaller resolution of the 5.625° WeatherBench data.